Cockayne syndrome: Treatment

 diagnostic testing to the parents who already have one affected child.

+Currently, there are two ongoing projects focused on the development of gene therapy for Cockayne syndrome.
+The first project, led by the Viljem Julijan Association for Children with Rare Diseases, aims to develop gene therapy specifically for Cockayne syndrome type B. The second project, led by the Riaan Research Initiative, is dedicated to the development of gene therapy for Cockayne syndrome type A.

 Prognosis

 The prognosis for those with Cockayne syndrome is poor, as death typically occurs by the age of 12.

 The prognosis for Cockayne syndrome varies by disease type.
 There are three types of Cockayne syndrome according to the severity and onset of the symptoms.
 However, the differences between the types are not always clear-cut, and some researchers believe the signs and symptoms reflect a spectrum instead of distinct types:

 Cockayne syndrome Type A (CSA) is marked by normal development until a child is 1 or 2 years old, at which point growth slows and developmental delays are noticed.
 Symptoms are not apparent until they are 1 year.
 Life expectancy for type A is approximately 10 to 20 years.
 These symptoms are seen in CS type 1 children.

 Cockayne syndrome type B (CSB), also known as "cerebro-oculo-facio-skeletal (COFS) syndrome" (or "Pena-Shokeir syndrome type B"), is the most severe subtype.
 Symptoms are present at birth and normal brain development stops after birth.
 The average lifespan for children with type B is up to 7 years of age.
 These symptoms are seen in CS type 2 children.

 Cockayne syndrome type C (CSC) appears later in childhood with milder symptoms than the other types and a slower progression of the disorder.
 People with this type of Cockayne syndrome live into adulthood, with an average lifespan of 40 to 50 years.
 These symptoms are seen in CS type 3.